 The following credentials may assist you when considering my services:

 I hold the distinction of being the first Lao American to receive an NEA Fellowship in Literature in 2009 for poetry.
 Among my 20 literary, academic and professional awards, I hold an Asian Pacific American Leadership Award in 2009 from the State Council on Asian Pacific Minnesotans, and a 2002 Many Voices Fellowship from the Minnesota Playwrights Center.
+Since 2018 I have served as the Lao Minnesotan Poet Laureate.

 In 2012, I was selected as the Lao delegate to serve as a Cultural Olympian during the London Summer Games.
 I am the first Lao American to serve as the president of the international Science Fiction Poetry Association, and was the very first Artist in Residence of the University of California Merced’s Center for the Humanities in 2017.
 My poetry is presently on display at the Smithsonian’s national traveling exhibit I Want the Wide American Earth: An Asian Pacific American Story.